ignatiqq/used-style-css-modules-example/README.md

-Start project with npm start command.
-Server will started on 3006 port
+Start the project using the npm start command.
+The server will start on port 3006.